"Nudes? Shouldn't I charge for these?" : Motivations of New Sexual Content Creators on OnlyFans: Methodology

 \subsection{Positionality}

 The researchers are scholars of technology and sex work.
-We consulted with OnlyFans creators on the research design and interview protocol.
+We consulted with OnlyFans creators on the research design, interview protocol, and recruitment.
 However, those creators were not directly involved with the data analysis or writing of this paper.
-Additionally, there were participants with genders and ethnicities who are not reflected in the research or interview team, notably male and Black creators, since we are white/brown and American/british\footnote{Authors prefer not to capitalize british as a decolonisation practice~\cite{website:mtroyal}.}/Indian.
+Additionally, there were participants with genders and ethnicities who are not reflected in the research or interview team, notably male and Black creators, since we are white/brown and American/british\footnote{Authors prefer not to capitalize british as a decolonisation practice~\cite{website:mtroyal}.}/Indian, which may limit our capacity to fully understand and analyze the nuance of that data.